 Admittedly, Lisbon was never on my radar until the last few years, when photos of it started popping up all over Instagram.
 I immediately became intrigued when I saw the colorful tiles, the iconic yellow trams, and those red-roofed views – it looked like one of the most photogenic cities, ever.

-So when I found myself a $400 round-trip flight from San Francisco (aka home), I immediately jumped on it and was sooooo excited to finally spend 3 days in Lisbon.
+So when I found myself a $400 round-trip flight from San Francisco (aka home), I immediately jumped on it and was sooooo excited to finally go to Lisbon!
 And like I said earlier – the city definitely lived up to all my expectations and then some!
 I became absolutely, head-over-heels in love with this city.

-Follow along on this 3 days in Lisbon itinerary to discover all the best things to do, see, and eat so you, too, can fall in love with this city!
+Follow along on this itinerary to discover all the best things to do, see, and eat in Lisbon in 3 days so you, too, can fall in love with this city!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.